ghoomfrog/silili/README.md

 - *kulu* is a hand near the ear, pointing up with the index.
 - *tuku* is an upward finger rubbing gesture.
 - *paj* is a fist moving up and down in front of the chest.
-- *witi* is a thumbs-up near the face.
+- *win* is a thumbs-up near the face.
 - *wiki* is a raised pinkie.
 - *kwan* is an "open mouth" hand gesture, not near the mouth.
 - *maki* is a hand pointing up doing a twirling gesture, not near the head.